 Browser-based applications must account for UI that are handled by the OS elsewhere.
 Web app headers should include clear branding and access to help, notifications, and user settings.
 Web headers should use the "header" element in HTML 5 and the "banner" landmark role.

 The “traffic lights” in MacOS that are used to close/minimize/maximize the window are positioned at the far left of the header.
 They should be vertically centered in the header.
 Branding should not be present in the header bar on MacOS unless the product name is shown.
 Dividers below the header should be medium thickness (2 px).
 The product name is not shown when the document/project name and/or switcher is used.
 Note that the application name is aways shown in the MacOS menu bar immediately to the right of the Apple menu.
-Learn more about MacOS window anatomy here.
+Learn more about MacOS window anatomy.

 The minimize/maximize/close buttons are always displayed on the far right of the header.
 The application icon is always displayed on the far left of the header bar, and this representation takes the place of a spelled-out product name.
 The app icon is immediately followed by the application menu items.
-Learn more about Windows’ page layout here.
+Learn more about Windows’ page layout.

-Use the native iOS header with a few changes.
+Use the iOS header with a few changes.
 Change the font to Adobe Clean, and change the colors to match Spectrum.
 Tabs can become sections in an iOS tab bar at the bottom (skinned with Adobe Clean).
 Branding should not be present.
 Home icon functionality and search could collapse with the other actions into a more actions menu.

-Use the native Android header with a few changes.
+Use the Android header with a few changes.
 Change the font to Adobe Clean, change the colors to match Spectrum.
 Tabs can be either be tabs at the top, below the header, or an Android bottom navigation bar (skinned with Adobe Clean).
 Branding should not be present.
 Action buttons would collapse down to a hidden actions menu.
 Search can either be hidden in the hidden actions menu or stay exposed.
 Do not add a drop shadow to the Android header.